openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 ### Block Floating Point Quantization
-Block floating point is a numerical format that allows the majority of computations in a neural network to take place using integer maths for efficiency, while maintaining much of the automatic scaling ability of floating point arithmatic.
+Block floating point is a numerical format that allows the majority of computations in a neural network to take place using integer maths for efficiency, while maintaining much of the automatic scaling ability of floating point arithmetic.
 It also provides a significant reduction in storage and bandwidth requirements as compared to normal floating point formats.
 As with all numerical formats employed in neural network accelerators, any deviation from full precision arithmetic comes at the risk of a loss of network accuracy, hence the requirement for retraining frameworks - such as NNCF - to fine-tune the weights.
 One such deviation is a generic [integer quantization](Quantization.md).
 Another involves modelling the destination hardware arithmetic in the retraining framework.
 This document describes addition of block floating point arithmetic to NNCF which falls into the second category.

 #### Comparison with integer quantization
 Both block floating point and integer quantization reduce the computations employed to low bitwidth integer maths.
 Block floating point uses a scale factor (exponent) per block, compared to one scale / offset per layer or tensor, calculating scale factors for activations dynamically rather than during training.
-Additionally, block floating point scale factors are 2^n where integer quantization allows full **fp32** scaling and offset.
+Additionally, block floating point scale factors are 2^n where integer quantization allows full **FP32** scaling and offset.

 #### BFP Format Description
 The block floating point is defined by 3 parameters: